Jacorb90/Prestige-Tree/docs/challenges.md

 - effectDisplay(): **optional**, A function that returns a display of the current effects of the reward with formatting.
 Default behavior is to just display the a number appropriately formatted.

-- goal: A Decimal for the cost of the upgrade.
+- goal: A Decimal for the amount of currency required to beat the challenge.
 By default, the goal is in basic Points.
         The goal can also be a function if its value changes.

 - unl(): A function returning a bool to determine if the challenge is visible or not.